dirkmunro89/3eigen/README.md

 wherein _1_ is a flag which indicates what linear solver will be used (details below), and _16_ indicates the number of sharded memory (openmp) threads.
 Eigen automatically uses multi-threading for some [operations](https://eigen.tuxfamily.org/dox/TopicMultiThreading.html).
 Some initial timing tests are given below.

- A JSON input deck containing node, element, material, loads and boundary condition specification (see _make_test.py_ for creation of a basic grid in a programmatic manner).
+A JSON input deck is used, containing node, element, material, loads and boundary condition specification (see _make_test.py_ for creation of a basic grid in a programmatic manner).
 The format is taken from an example code of [Aragon](https://www.tudelft.nl/staff/a.m.aragon/?cHash=23ad70006635654bbc79d16b98d92f29), as communicted in his course on Advanced Finite Element Methods (TU Delft, 2023).
 It should be noted that the fact that the example mesh (generation) is a 'structured grid' is not exploited anywhere in the program (for we wish to implement unstructured tetrahedrons as well).

 The sparse global stiffness matrix is constructed from a list of triplets, as created during the assembly loop.
 Element-level dense matrix operations (to arrive at an individual elements stiffness matrix) is done with (seemingly efficient) Eigen matrix-matrix operations